5 ways to support your gut after antibiotics.

-Questions you may want to ask your doctor:
+Questions you may ask your doctor:

 What type of infection does my child have, and how does antibiotics help treat it?